not-a-cowfr/envfetch/README.md

 ```
 It will print value of specified variable.
 #### Delete
 Delete variable and start process.
+> [!NOTE]
-Note that variable deletes only for one run
+> Now variable deletes only for one run

 Usage:
 `envfetch delete <KEY> <PROCESS>`, where: